2015 Daytona 500

 The 2015 Daytona 500, the 57th running of the event, was a NASCAR Sprint Cup Series race which was held on February 22, 2015 at Daytona International Speedway in Daytona Beach, Florida.
 Contested over 203 laps – extended from 200 laps due to a green–white–checker finish – on the 2.5 mi asphalt superspeedway, it was the first race of the 2015 NASCAR Sprint Cup Series season.
 Joey Logano won the race, recording the second Daytona 500 win for Team Penske, and his ninth career Sprint Cup victory.
 Kevin Harvick finished second while Dale Earnhardt Jr., Denny Hamlin and Jimmie Johnson rounded out the top–five.

 Jeff Gordon won the pole for his 23rd and final career start in the Daytona 500.
 Hendrick Motorsports swept the Budweiser Duel races with Earnhardt Jr. winning the first Duel race and fourth career qualifying race and Johnson winning the second Duel race and second career qualifying race.
 Gordon led a race-high 87 laps and ran up front for most of the race.
 He was caught up in the backstretch multi-car wreck on the final lap of the race and finished 33rd.
 Logano took the lead with 10 laps to go in the scheduled 200 lap distance and was ahead of Kevin Harvick before the last caution flag ended the race in his favor.
 The race had 27 lead changes among 12 different drivers, as well as 7 caution flag periods for 26 laps.
 There was also a single red flag period that lasted for 6 minutes and 42 seconds.

 Logano left Daytona with a five-point lead over Harvick in the points standings, while Ford left Daytona with a five-point lead over Chevrolet in the manufacturer standings.

 The 57th Daytona 500 was carried by Fox Sports on the broadcast Fox network for the American television audience.
 The radio broadcast for the race was carried by the Motor Racing Network and Sirius XM NASCAR Radio.

 Brothers Kurt Busch and Kyle Busch, mainstays in the Cup Series for over a decade, both missed the race for different reasons, making this event the first race without one of the two since the 2001 NAPA 500.
 Kurt missed the race after being suspended during a trial for domestic violence, while Kyle suffered a broken right leg and a fractured left foot in a violent crash in the Alert Today Florida 300 the day prior.

-This marks the final Daytona 500 starts for Sam Hornish Jr., Tony Stewart, Justin Allgaier, and Johnny Sauter.
+This marks the final Daytona 500 starts for Sam Hornish Jr., Tony Stewart, and Johnny Sauter and the only for then two-time NASCAR Truck Series champion Matt Crafton.